 While we certainly don’t mind managing our clients’ web presences, we also like our clients to understand the services they are paying for and the ongoing costs that go along with their investment.
 So, today we’ll go over the responsibilities and costs that go along with running a website.
 Actual costs can vary widely depending on the features you need, but we aim to give you an idea of what to expect from building and running a website.

-The largest standalone portion of your costs to start a website will be the design and programming costs.
+The largest standalone portion of your cost is website design and programming costs.
 However, the actual cost of a website can vary greatly.
 A large website with many custom features can run in the thousands of dollars, but we also have inexpensive industry-specific starter websites that can start as low as $600.

 Once the site is built, you’ll also need to fill it with content – photos for your header or gallery, text content for your services pages, etc. If you have the time, you can create your own content without spending a dime.
 However, if you’re a busy business owner, you might want to plan to purchase professional photos or hire a content writer.